Canadair CT-133 Silver Star 'Red Knight' C-FUPP aircraft in red livery taxiing on the runway at the airport in London, Ontario.

 Carol Ellinor – Treasurer

-Dennis Carey – Director Aircraft Restorations
+Dennis Carey – Director, Aircraft Restorations

 Jim Fisk – Director, Special Projects

-William Burns – Facilities
+William Burns – Director, Facilities

-Ed Pilon – Director, Photos
+Ed Pilon – Director, Photos, Volunteers

 John Ducharme – Director, Maintenance